 Since then, pyrotechnicians all over the world have been trying to effectively create “blue” fireworks, but they haven’t really succeeded, so why are blue firework so elusive?
 John Conkling, director of the American Pyrotechnics Association, reckons that blue is very difficult to achieve, as compared to colors like red, orange, white, or yellow, due to the weird chemistry that comes into play at higher temperatures.
 The instability of compounds that impart that blue color to fireworks is the culprit.
 To fully understand that, we need to understand how fireworks function.

-The science of fireworks
+Science of fireworks

 Most fireworks we see contain five components: fuel, coloring agent, glue, fuse, and pellet.